jinnovation/resume/data.typ

                 environments.
 Drove close collaboration across cross-functional
                 platform partner teams in Data and Engineering.
             ],
-            [
-                Established the *Hinge AI Staff Engineer Forum*, providing a network of six Staff-level technical leaders across AI at Hinge with a venue for advising AI leadership on departmental technical strategy, as well as for sharing tips regarding "leadership without authority," particularly with regards to delegation, mentorship and coaching.
-            ],
             // [
             //     // There's a lot of hidden stuff here about using Top Photo to
             //     // prototype/experiment with new serving pattern to use as the